Rachel Morrish, Associate

 - Acting for Howard de Walden Estates, including representing the Estate in Aggio & Others -v- Howard de Walden Estates, a landmark decision in the House of Lords on the right of a headlessee to enfranchise the lease of a flat; Rachel also dealt with a £17,000,000 claim for collective enfranchisement of a building on the Estate in which 59 tenants participated

-- Acted for a national insurance company in the successful exercise of a break clause in its lease of a call centre - the conditions of the break included a requirement to give vacant possession of the 56,000 square foot premises and to reinstate; there was also a condition requiring payment of all sums due under the lease up to the break date, and the successful exercise of the break saved the client over £1,000,000 in rent and other charges which would have been payable if the break had not been effective
+- Acting for a national insurance company in the successful exercise of a break clause in its lease of a call centre - the conditions of the break included a requirement to give vacant possession of the 56,000 square foot premises and to reinstate; there was also a condition requiring payment of all sums due under the lease up to the break date, and the successful exercise of the break saved the client over £1,000,000 in rent and other charges which would have been payable if the break had not been effective

 - Acting for a major Bank including representing it in High Court proceedings relating to a £250,000 service charge dispute where the Claimant is the tenant of a Banqueting Hall in the City of London and disputes the charge of “out of hours” rates for services supplied to it during the evening, being its core business hours; Rachel was also successful in recovering for the Bank a substantial dividend in the liquidation of an assignee of a lease where the Bank had settled a claim for dilapidations and paid rent on the assignee’s behalf